gdha/adhocr/README.md

 # Expect takes care of user interaction

 When dealing with user interaction, such as entering passwords, then the normal UNIX shell fall short when for example we would like to run commands in the background.
-This limitation (user interaction) is as old as the UNIX operating system, but it was only in 1990 that an extension to the TCL language was written by Don Libes of NIST to deal with user interaction and that program was called +expect+.
+This limitation (user interaction) is as old as the UNIX operating system, but it was only in 1990 that an extension to the TCL language was written by Don Libes of NIST to deal with user interaction and that program was called `expect`.

 # Adhocr usage

-The best way to see what minimal required options are with the +adhocr+ command is by running it without any option at all:
+The best way to see what minimal required options are with the `adhocr` command is by running it without any option at all:

 <pre>
 $ adhocr